-- determine what outstanding issues or needs need to be addressed prior to the change management team being dissolved
+Determine what outstanding issues need to be addressed prior to the change management team being dissolved

 The primary sponsor or steering committee will ultimately make the transition decision based on how well the project is doing and what further responsibilities they envision for the change management team.

 An after-action review is a post-project analysis of what worked and what did not.
 This analysis results in lessons-learned for the next project.
 Learn from your mistakes and from your successes.
 Begin to build change management competency into the organization.

 Keep in mind that the after-action review has several sources of information besides the change management team, including: